ramojus/mellifluous.nvim/README.md

 ```

 #### Overriding colors of a color set
-The following snipet shows where and which colors can be overridden:
+The following snippet shows where and which colors can be overridden:

 ```lua
 require 'mellifluous'.setup({